ajstrongdev/SCAchat/README.md

 - Created by Chadano

-Chadachat was inspired by and built ontop-of this project: https://glitch.com/~dusty-sweet-station
+SCAchat was inspired by and built ontop-of this project: https://glitch.com/~dusty-sweet-station

 - Glitch allows for the remixing of projects (Similar to Scratch).